-Such a toy model for liquid-solid transition is investigated by C. Erignoux, M. Simon and their co-authors in [3] and [33].
+Such a toy model for liquid-solid transition is investigated by the former member of the team C. Erignoux and his co-authors in [4] and [46].
 The focus of these articles is the so-called facilitated exclusion process, which is a terminology coined by physicists for a specific KCLG, in which particles can only jump on an empty neighbor if another neighboring site is occupied.
 They derive the macroscopic behavior of the model, and show that in dimension 1 the hydrodynamic limit displays a phase separated behavior where the liquid phase progressively invades the solid phase.

 Both from a physical and mathematical point of view, much remains to be done regarding these challenging models: in particular, they present significant mathematical difficulties because of the way the local physical constraints put on the system distort the equilibrium and steady-states of the model.
-For this reason, C. Erignoux and A. Roget are currently working with M. Simon (Institut Camille Jordan, Université Lyon 1) and A. Shapira (MAP5, Paris) to generate numerical results on generalizations of the facilitated exclusion process, in order to shine some light on the microscopic and macroscopic behavior of these difficult models.
+For this reason, A. Roget is currently working with C. Erignoux (DRACULA Project-team, Institut Camille Jordan, Université Lyon 1), M. Simon (Institut Camille Jordan, Université Lyon 1) and A. Shapira (MAP5, Paris) to generate numerical results on generalizations of the facilitated exclusion process, in order to shine some light on the microscopic and macroscopic behavior of these difficult models.

-This application domain involves in particular C. Erignoux and A. Roget.
+This application domain involves in particular A. Roget.